Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Stroll along the Canal de la Robine

-The Canal de la Robine is connected to the more famous Canal du Midi and also eventually makes its way to the Atlantic Ocean.
-Whilst the large canal barges are unable to use this canal, smaller electric boats are often used to meander up and down the canal.
+The Canal de la Robine is connected to the more famous Canal du Midi and eventually makes its way to the Atlantic Ocean.
+While the large canal barges cannot use this canal, smaller electric boats are often used to meander up and down the canal.

 Cafe Le Centaurée